top of page

 Dimitra Bourboulia, PhD

-Associate Professor of Urology
+Associate Professor, Urology

-Associate Professor of Biochemistry and Molecular Biology
+Associate Professor, Biochemistry and Molecular Biology

 Research Programs and Affiliations